fazalmajid/edgewalker/README.md

   [Acme-Tiny](https://github.com/diafygi/acme-tiny), and easily auditable.

-While you can run the script again as your Let's Encrypt certificates expire (although it generates new credentials each time), I recommend simply destroying the VM and creating a new one.
+While you can run the script again as your Let's Encrypt certificates expire (although it generates new credentials each time), or run `/etc/iked/acme-tiny/renew` to renew the certificate only without regenerating new WG keys, I recommend simply destroying the VM and creating a new one.
 Of course, if you are running on physical hardware, you will want to rerun the script.
 If using WireGuard only, you don't need to rerun the script as WireGuard keys do not expire and there are no certificates.

 ## Prerequisites